 6 T water

-1 large egg plus three large egg yolks (save the egg whites in a bowl)
+1 large egg plus three large egg yolks (save the egg whites

 6 T unsalted butter, cut into small pieces